 We and certain of our PROs have various arrangements with regulated insurance companies to enable us to assist our tenants in obtaining insurance or tenant protection plans in association with storage rentals.
 These insurance companies typically pay some of our PROs access fees to help them procure business at our properties, and we receive a portion of such fees which are recognized as revenue at our properties.
-For the year ended December 31, 2018, tenant insurance-related and tenant protection plan-related access fees of \$0.5 million, \$0.1 million, and \$0.5 million were paid to an affiliate of SecurCare, Northwest, and Optivest, respectively.
-Of these tenant insurance-related and tenant protection plan-related access fees paid to the affiliate of SecurCare, Northwest, and Optivest, Mr. Nordhagen's, Mr. Howard's and Mr. Van Mourick's interests were approximately \$0.2 million, \$0.1 million and \$0.2 million, respectively.
+For the year ended December 31, 2019, tenant insurance-related and tenant protection plan-related access fees of \$0.2 million, \$0.2 million and \$0.7 million were paid to an affiliate of SecurCare, Northwest, and Optivest, respectively.
+Of these tenant insurance-related and tenant protection plan-related access fees paid to the affiliate of SecurCare, Northwest, and Optivest, Mr. Nordhagen's, Mr. Cramer's, Mr. Howard's and Mr. Van Mourick's interests were approximately \$0.1 million, \$0.1 million, \$0.1 million and \$0.2 million, respectively.
+With respect to amounts received by an affiliate of Northwest, the entity receiving such amounts is 50% owned by Mr. Warren's adult children, which ownership is through an entity controlled by Mr. Warren, although Mr. Warren does not have any interest in the amounts paid.
 Each PRO that arranges tenant insurance and/or tenant protection plans to tenants at the properties they manage maintains its own insurance or protection program, and in some cases our PROs or their affiliates have an ownership interest in the regulated insurance company that provides insurance coverage to our tenants at certain of the properties that they manage.
 As such, these PROs or their affiliates may benefit from our success in improving tenant insurance penetration through both improved property performance and improved performance of the respective insurance companies in which they may have an ownership stake.
+In 2019, we acquired the right to receive these access fees and the interest in an insurance company held by an affiliate of SecurCare.
+For more information regarding this transaction, please see "-Acquisition of Interest in Reinsurance Company and Related Cash Flows" above.